AKobeissi/CNN-ImageClassifier-Kaggle2/README.md

 # Kaggle competition 2

 Team: Amine & Danil

 Students: Amine Kobeissi, Danil Garmaev

-This repository contains a collection of machine learning models and associated files designed for classifying images using Convolutional Neural Networks (CNN) and other models.
-It includes code for training, testing, and evaluating image classifiers using several techniques, including Logistic Regression, Support Vector Machine (SVM), Random Forest, and U-Net for segmentation tasks.
+This repository contains a collection of machine learning models designed for classifying images using Convolutional Neural Networks (CNN) and other models.
+It includes code for training, testing, and evaluating image classifiers using several techniques, including Logistic Regression, Support Vector Machine (SVM), Random Forest, ResNet and U-Net.

 ## Overview